NationalSecurityAgency/skills-docs/docs/overview/README.md

 Want to know what these User Interfaces look like?
 Take a look at the [Screenshots](/overview/#screenshots) section.

-To learn about SkillTree Dashboard please visit the [Dashboard User Guide](/dashboard/user-guide/) and to learn about SkillTree's client libraries that enable rapid training integration into your own web application please visit the [Integration Guide](/skills-client/)
+To learn about the SkillTree Dashboard please visit the [Dashboard User Guide](/dashboard/user-guide/) and to learn about SkillTree's client libraries that enable rapid training integration into your own web application please visit the [Integration Guide](/skills-client/)